Our Team

 Chris Mundy

-View DetailsChris MundySector Development Lead – Policy, Research & Networks
+View DetailsChris MundySector Development Lead - Research & Policy

 Chris has worked with NCQ in a variety of areas and now leads the sector in forwarding Neighbourhood Centre data and research, social policy influence and developing sector networks.